SinghShreyas/human/README.md

 # Human Data Scientist Task

 ## Project structure
-- outout folder contains the entities retieved using AZURE API and other third party API
+- outouts folder contains the entities retrieved using AZURE API and other third party API
-- using_azure_api.ipynb file contains the code that i used to get the output csv file.
+- using_azure_api.ipynb file contains the code that I used to get the output csv file.